The Integrated Vehicle and Pollster Routing Problem: Computational experiments

 The travel time between each pair of stores was computed using the shortest path in the road and walking networks provided by a geographic information system (GIS).
-In the walking network, the average walking velocity of pollsters is fixed to 5 km/h; whereas the average vehicle displacement velocity in the city is fixed to $30$ km/h.
-In contrast to the simulated instances, a velocity of $40$ km/h is fixed for the outskirts of the city.
+In the walking network, the average walking velocity of pollsters is fixed at \(5\) km/h, whereas the average vehicle displacement velocity in the city is fixed at \(30\) km/h.
+In contrast to the simulated instances, a velocity of \(40\) km/h is fixed for the outskirts of the city.
 Service times for each store were measured and provided by INEC.

-Computing lower bounds, as in Section \ref{sec:lb}, for the resulting instance of the {\modelo}, yields that any feasible aggregated daily plan requires at least \(3\) days, \(15\) pollsters, and \(4\) vehicles.
+Computation of the lower bounds, as described in \cref{sec:lb}, for the resulting instance of {\modelo} yields that any feasible aggregated daily plan requires at least \(3\) days, \(15\) pollsters, and \(4\) vehicles.